When Drains Fail, Everything Downstream Suffers

 Serving Oregon from the coast to Eastern Oregon.

-Over 55+ Years of Experience
+55+ Years of Experience

 Equipment Used for Catch Basin & Storm Drain Cleaning

-Mid-State uses the Western Star Sewer ECO900 combination sewer cleaner for catch basin and storm drain cleaning, as well as drainage system maintenance.
+Mid-State operates a Western Star Sewer Equipment ECO900 combination sewer cleaner for catch basin, storm drain, culvert, and connected drainage-system maintenance.

 Service Areas